trimstray/nginx-admins-handbook/doc/RULES.md

 - [How processes a request](https://nginx.org/en/docs/http/request_processing.html)
 - [nginx: how to specify a default server](https://blog.gahooa.com/2013/08/21/nginx-how-to-specify-a-default-server/)

-#### :beginner: Never use a hostname in a listen or upstream directive
+#### :beginner: Never use a hostname in the `listen` or `upstream` directives

 ###### Rationale

-  > Generaly, uses of hostnames in the listen or upstream directives is a bad practice.

-  > In the worst case NGINX won't be able to bind to the desired TCP socket which will prevent NGINX from starting at all.
+  > Generaly, uses of hostnames in the `listen` or `upstream` directives is a bad practice.
+In the worst case NGINX won't be able to bind to the desired TCP socket which will prevent NGINX from starting at all.

   > The best and safer way is to know the IP address that needs to be bound to and use that address instead of the hostname.
 This also prevents NGINX from needing to look up the address and removes dependencies on external and internal resolvers.